0n0w1c/Foundations/faq.md

 This is the layering order the startup settings adjusts, tiles with higher numbers layer on top of tiles with lower numbers.
 Tiles set to the same layering order merge.

-Note:  Hazard and Dectorio's Safety Refined concrete are set to the same layering order as Refined concrete.
+*Hazard and Dectorio's Safety Refined concrete are set to the same layering order as Refined concrete.*

 &NewLine;
 &NewLine;